microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 Please ensure that you have installed all the required dependencies.
 You can refer to the "Prerequisites" section in the README of the [web-classification](https://github.com/microsoft/promptflow/tree/main/examples/flows/standard/web-classification/) for a comprehensive list of prerequisites and installation instructions.
 And we recommend you to add a `requirements.txt` to indicate all the required dependencies for each flow.

+[Pyinstaller](https://pyinstaller.org/en/stable/installation.html) is a popular tool used for converting Python applications into standalone executables.
+It allows you to package your Python scripts into a single executable file, which can be run on a target machine without requiring the Python interpreter to be installed.
+[Streamlit](https://docs.streamlit.io/library/get-started) is an open-source Python library used for creating web applications quickly and easily.
+It's designed for data scientists and engineers who want to turn data scripts into shareable web apps with minimal effort.
-We use [Pyinstaller](https://pyinstaller.org/en/stable/installation.html) to package the flow and [streamlit](https://docs.streamlit.io/library/get-started) to create custom web apps.
-So, Please install them first before distributing the flow.
+We use Pyinstaller to package the flow and Streamlit to create custom web apps.
+Prior to distributing the workflow, kindly ensure that you have installed them.
-In this example, we use PyInstaller 5.13.2 and streamlit 1.26.0 in Python 3.10.8 environment.
+In this example, we use PyInstaller version 5.13.2 and Streamlit version 1.26.0 within a Python 3.10.8 environment.

 ## Build a flow as executable format
 Note that all dependent connections must be created before building as executable.